profskipulag/fetch-and-simulate/README.md

  * `Fall3DInputFile`, a class that is an in-memory representation of a Fall3D.inp input file for
    * generating new input files from scratch
-   * reading files and modifying them
+   * reading existing files and modifying them
    * writing them to disk
    * performing type and value checks of file values
    * various visualisations